- Communications Specialist

 ATLANTA—Theater Emory concludes their season-long celebration of Shakespeare with “Ravished,” an original work inspired by “A Midsummer Night’s Dream” conceived and directed by Emory alumni and Out of Hand Theater co-founders Ariel Fristoe and Maia Knispel, running March 30-April 9 in the Mary Gray Munroe Theater.

-Set in an urban, industrial forest pulsing with hip-hop beats, “Ravished” combines the theatrical and sensual aspects of Shakespeare’s best-loved play into a work that confronts our present moment.
+Set in an urban, industrial forest pulsing with high-energy pop music, “Ravished” combines the theatrical and sensual aspects of Shakespeare’s best-loved play into a work that confronts our present moment.

 “We have upended ‘A Midsummer Night’s Dream’ and stripped it down to a bold, fierce, unembellished look at Shakespeare’s language,” says Jan Akers, artistic director of Theater Emory.
 “Part of the experiment is to see what kind of play we have when the words are taken literally – no apology, no sugar-coating - just asking the actors to behave as the words indicate.
 Midsummer's dark magic and potions wreak havoc.
 There are mysterious forces at work making everyone act out: no one is thinking straight or in control.
 The experiment is exciting and you can be sure this is not a Midsummer for children.”